jgirardet/sublack/README.rst

     Force use of python 3.6 only syntax.
 Default is Black-s default.

 * black_target_version:
     Python versions that should be supported by Black's output.
+You should enter it as a list ex : ["py37"]

 Sublack specifics options